TruckersMP/API-Client/readme.md

 This is a PHP library created to simplify development using the [TruckersMP](http://truckersmp.com/) API.
 This client library provides functions to connect and gather data from each API endpoint, and returns the data as an object.

-> If you want to use API without library (or if you have advanced knowledge of PHP), check out [API documentation](https://stats.truckersmp.com/api).
+> If you want to use the API without a library (or if you have advanced knowledge of PHP), check out our [API documentation](https://stats.truckersmp.com/api).

 ## Warning!

 Please use our service responsibly.
-API Consumers who require high rates of requests against our APIs should contact TruckersMP Staff with a rationale and contact email for high-rate usage.
+People who make lots of requests to our API should contact TruckersMP Staff with a rationale and contact email.

 ## Requirements

-- PHP 5.6.0 or newer
+- PHP 7.1.0 or newer
 - Composer

 ## Installation